CromFr/course-hardenyourcode/slides.md

 Note: don't avoid tricky tests or they will hit you in the face

-## Independent unittests
+## Independent unit tests
 - One test __must not affect another__ test
 - Avoid __non-pure__
   + Global variables
   + Singleton classes
-  + I/O operation that are not dedicated to unittests
+  + I/O operation that are not dedicated to unit tests
     * File writing
     * Send persistent data to web servers
     * ...